 Familiarize ourselves main Android screens and learn how to navigate them.

 Use our knowledge to identify our device name and Android version.

 So much more than a phone!

-The device in your hand is highly complex.
-It's a computer and even so much more.
-Just think of the things it has replaced or impacted:
+The device in your hand is incredibly advanced and versatile.
+It's a computer with additional capabilities.
+Just think of the various apects of our daily lives that it has replaced or impacted:

 Make it familiar

 Take a moment to physically examine your device.
-See if you can locate the following:
+Try to locate the following features:

 Power button and volume up and voume down buttons.

 Front and rear cameras.

 Your device also has several antennas.
 It's made for connections to other computers and systems, and it's another example of how complex and advanced your device is!